Can I drive my parent's car without insurance in Ontario?

 The last step is the most fun.
 Your BrokerLink insurance advisor will present you with multiple policy options, and all you have to do is choose the one that suits you best.
 It couldn’t be easier!

-Contact BrokerLink to learn more about driving your parents’ car without insurance in Ontario
+Contact BrokerLink to learn more about car insurance today

-Still have questions about driving your parents’ without insurance in Ontario?
+Still have questions about driving a vehicle under your parents insurance policy?
+Not sure whether comprehensive or collision coverage is worth the investment?
 Since 1991, we have been helping Ontario drivers find quality car insurance policies.
 As experts, we can answer any questions you may have, including those that relate to insurance coverage restrictions for secondary and occasional drivers.

-Get in touch today by giving us a call, sending us an email, or visiting us in person at one of our many locations throughout Ontario.
-And if you decide that finding a car insurance policy independent of your parents is the way to go, we can also help you with that.
 Your dedicated BrokerLink insurance advisor will contact Canada’s top insurance companies, obtain and compare quotes on your behalf, and unlock discounts to find you a great policy at an affordable rate.
-We can also provide you with an accurate, competitive, and completely complimentary auto insurance quote in minutes.
+We can also provide you with an accurate, competitive, and completely free auto insurance quote in minutes.
 Simply click on our online quote tool to get started.

 Get an auto insurance quote [phone]